Zhan zhuang

 Zhan zhuang (站樁 (站桩, zhàn zhuāng, standing [like a] post)) is a training method often practiced by students of neijia (internal kung fu), such as yiquan, xingyiquan, baguazhang and tai chi.
 Zhan zhuang is sometimes translated Standing-on-stake, Standing Qigong, Standing Like a Tree, Post-standing, Pile-standing, or Pylon Standing.

 History

-The original zhan zhuang were health methods used by Taoists; in recent centuries, martial artists who already had static standing methods combined these with the internal mechanics of zhan zhuang to create a superior exercise.
-The goal of zhan zhuang in martial arts has always been to develop a martially capable body structure, but nowadays most practitioners have again returned to a health-preservation orientation in their training, and few teach zhan zhuang as a martial method.

 The word zhan zhuang is the modern term; it was coined by Wang Xiangzhai.
-Wang, a student of xingyiquan, created a method of kung fu based entirely upon zhan zhuang, known as yiquan, "Intent Fist."
+Hou Shengchuan describes Dachengquan (yiquan), created by Wang Xiangzhai, as starting its martial training with zhan zhuang and shili.
 Yiquan's method of study is zhan zhuang plus movements that continue the feeling of the Standing Post in action.